kaizten/kaizten.github.io/development/vue/style-guide.md

 }
 ```

 The last piece which was updated is the selectData function call inside thehandleChange method.
-The second argument was added — the props of the Higher Order Component — this.$props.
-The $props property is a Vue Component instance property available since Vue version 2.2.
+The second argument was added — the props of the Higher Order Component — `this.$props`.
+The `$props` property is a Vue Component instance property available since Vue version 2.2.
 I covered passing down the props to a child component, the last piece missing is events emission from a child component up to its parent.
-Let’s add event listener inside App.vue component and something that emits an event inside BlogPost.vue .
+Let’s add event listener inside App.vue component and something that emits an event inside `BlogPost.vue`.

 **App.vue**
 ```javascript